MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

 In C-Mode only objects are displayed that have a warning flag set, this makes it easy to spot objects that have specific problems or match configurable checks.
 If an object is selected and the Property Editor started in C-Mode the best matching preset will automatically be applied.

-A mode that only shows elements that have warnings and validation code that adds user configurable tests for missing tags and makes the re-survey warning time fully configurable.

 The mode can be enabled by long pressing on the lock item, see [Lock, unlock, mode switching](#lock) and selecting the corresponding menu entry.

 ### Configuring checks